-On September 9, 2020, we completed our acquisition of NanoSemi pursuant to the Merger Agreement.
+On September 9, 2020, we completed our acquisition of NanoSemi, Inc. pursuant to a merger agreement.
 The initial closing transaction consideration consisted of \$10 million in cash and 804,163 shares of our common stock.
-In addition, the NanoSemi securityholders will receive \$35 million in deferred cash payments payable in 2021, and certain NanoSemi securityholders may also receive up to an additional \$35 million in potential contingent consideration, subject to the acquired business's satisfying certain financial objectives from July 1, 2020 through December 31, 2022.
+In addition, the NanoSemi stockholders received \$35 million in deferred cash payments in 2021, and certain NanoSemi stockholders may also receive up to an additional \$35 million in potential contingent consideration, subject to the acquired business's satisfying certain financial objectives from July 1, 2020 through December 31, 2022.
 The stock consideration was issued in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended.
-In connection with the acquisition, we agreed to provide the NanoSemi stockholders with certain registration rights with respect to the shares of our common stock they received in the acquisition.
+In connection with the acquisition, on